Lumbee Tribe of North Carolina

-The Lumbee Tribe of North Carolina is a state-recognized tribe in North Carolina.
+The Lumbee Tribe of North Carolina is a federally recognized tribe in North Carolina.
 The tribe represents Lumbee people.
-They have federal recognition as a Native American tribe but do not receive the benefits accorded to most other federally-recognized tribes.
+They received federal recognition on December 18, 2025 with the passing of the Lumbee Fairness Act within the 2026 National Defense Authorization Act.

 With an estimated 55,000 members, the Lumbee Tribe of North Carolina is the largest tribe in the United States east of the Mississippi River.

 History

-Creation
+Modern tribal government reorganization

 The Lumbee Regional Development Association (LRDA), a nonprofit organization, was initially responsible for maintaining Lumbee tribal membership rolls and providing social services to the members.
 After an attempt by the LRDA to gain full federal recognition for the Lumbee people as a Native American tribe in 1991 failed, some Lumbees began to criticize the LRDA as an inadequate representative for the group.
 The LRDA had a board of self-appointed directors and no constitution, which critics felt made it ill-equipped to genuinely represent the interest of Lumbees.
 They also felt that its limited jurisdiction meant it could not satisfy the U.S. Bureau of Indian Affairs' recognition criterion for groups with a "continuous political authority."
 To address these concerns, in 1993, a group of Lumbee community leaders formed a constitutional assembly, the Lumbee Tribe of Cheraw Indians (LTCI), and gathered delegates from historically Indian church congregations in the area to draft a constitution for a tribal government.

 Through dozens of meetings held throughout the year, the LTCI produced a draft constitution with separate branches of government which it wished to submit to the Bureau of Indian Affairs as a governing document if the Lumbee people earned recognition.
 The constitution provided for a government that could provide social services to Lumbees and represent their interests to other governments.
 To ascertain whether the document had the support of the Lumbee community, the LTCI hosted a referendum on it during the 1994 Lumbee Homecoming, with all tribal members over 18 years of age eligible to vote.
 The document was approved 8,010—223, a vote total including more than 20 percent of tribal members.
 Voters also elected Dalton Brooks to serve as the tribal chairman under the constitutional framework.